diN0bot/ProcrasDoCoder/README.markdown

 code base.
 You can learn more about ProcrasDonate-specific Django integration on [my blog](http://proudly.procrasdonate.com).

-## Feedback

-What do you think?
-Send me a message or email info@ProcrasDonate.com

 ## Hardware

-The three boards, from left to right, are Arduino, wifi shield, prototype shield with BlinkM, red debug LED and debug switch.
-They stack right on top of each other so that the Arduino's pins, like columns or pipes, pop through the layers.
+The three boards, from left to right, are Arduino, wifi shield and prototype shield with BlinkM, red debug LED and debug switch.
+The three boards stack right on top of each other so that the Arduino's pins, like columns, pop through the layers.

 <img src="http://github.com/diN0bot/ProcrasDoCoder/raw/master/docs/layers.JPG" width="25%" />